How to Grow Alpine Strawberries

-A ripe alpine strawberry is bright red, and easily detaches from the plant with the barest amount of encouragement.
+A ripe alpine strawberry is bright red (or may be white or yellow toned, depending on the variety), and easily detaches from the plant with the barest amount of encouragement.
 It practically falls into your hand as you pick!
 The berry will cleanly detach from the green stem and top when ripe, leaving you with a perfect berry ready to pop directly into your mouth.

 A handful of ripe berries is sweetly fragrant, as well: collect up a handful, and give them a sniff before you eat them!
 The next recommended action is to take the entire handful and cram them in your mouth, feasting upon your delicious, delicious bounty.

 If you have to force the alpine strawberry off the plant, or it comes off with part of the stem or green top attached, it’s not ripe, and probably won’t have a very satisfying taste or texture!
 Overripe berries tend to mold on the plant before you end up picking them, but if by some chance you come across an overripe one, your tongue will tell you- if it tastes like an overripe strawberry, or has an unpleasant texture, just spit it out.
 You missed that one, but better luck next time!